acidhelm/challonge_mgr/README.md

 will be updated when you start each match.

 # Known problems

-There is **no security** around account data.
-I plan to add a login system to fix this.
-I'm still learning Rails, so that's why I didn't do this right from the beginning.

 When you start a match, the bracket on Challonge does not indicate that the match is in progress.
 The Challonge API does not provide a way to mark a match